The Mystery of a Hansom Cab (1925 film)

 The Mystery of a Hansom Cab is a 1925 Australian silent film directed by and starring Arthur Shirley based on the popular novel which had already been filmed in 1911.
 It is considered a lost film.

 Plot

 Oliver Whyte is found murdered in a hansom cab in Melbourne.
-Brian Fitzgerald (Arthur Shirley) is arrested for the crime and brought to trial, but is acquitted at the last minute by Sal Rawlin, a missing witness who produces an alibi.
-The mystery involves Brian's fiancée, Madge (Grace Glover).
+Brian Fitzgerald is arrested for the crime and brought to trial, but is acquitted at the last minute by Sal Rawlin, a missing witness who produces an alibi.
+The mystery involves Brian's fiancée, Madge.